 Some matters need to be handled in a different way to school matters and will be referred to other areas in the department.
 These include:

-- issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student protection procedure. - complaints about corrupt conduct, public interest disclosures; or certain decisions made under legislation, which will be dealt with as outlined in the Excluded complaints factsheet.
+issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student protection procedure.

+complaints fa ctsneet .

 Appendix